Energinet-DataHub/geh-core/source/TestCommon/documents/development.md

 ## Setup local environment

-First, ensure you have followed any general setup of the developer environment for the Energinet DataHub.
+First, we must ensure we have followed any general setup of the developer environment for the Energinet DataHub.

 *TODO: Describe software prerequisites (Azurite + nvm + npm + Azure Core Functions Tools).*